UX-Wizards/wizards-wiki/content/en/current-teams.md

 A group for anyone searching for a job and would like to network and vent about related struggles.

 * Annie Bratko *

+### In-person Co-work

+A small, intimate co-working session at an undisclosed location.

+* Tim Evans *

 ### Remote UX Challenge